SimplifiedTech-Developer/developer-tutorial-attempt/UI/html/doc/html.md

 ### The `no-js` Class

-The `no-js` class is provided in order to allow you to more easily and explicitly add custom styles based on whether JavaScript is disabled (`.no-js`) or enabled (`.js`).
+The `no-js` class is provided in orderDTO to allow you to more easily and explicitly add custom styles based on whether JavaScript is disabled (`.no-js`) or enabled (`.js`).
 Using this technique also helps [avoid the FOUC](https://www.paulirish.com/2009/avoiding-the-fouc-v3/).